alessiodimonte/TER/README.md

 2.4.
 Click "Start project" button

 2.5.
-Load the annotations with the buttons "Actions" &rarr; "Import Annotations" and select the annotation file corresponding to the images uploaded in step 2.1 (or make annotations by yourself)
+Load the annotations with the buttons "Actions" &#8594; "Import Annotations" and select the annotation file corresponding to the images uploaded in step 2.1 (or make annotations by yourself)
   - The images with the tick icon means that are annotated, the ones with the forbid icon are not

 ![image](https://user-images.githubusercontent.com/23140351/153866317-398be19f-41ce-488e-8bc3-85849f192587.png)

 2.6.
 From the UI it is possible to create new annotations and change the imported annotations masks

 2.7.
-It is posible to export the annotation by clicking "Actions" &arr "Export Annotations" &arr "COCO JSON"
+It is posible to export the annotation by clicking "Actions" &#8594; "Export Annotations" &#8594; "COCO JSON"

 ![image](https://user-images.githubusercontent.com/23140351/153866535-1cc2f91d-c416-4b3d-a481-478ff5f5a077.png)